christiangarcia0311/flask-webapp-builder/README.md

 ## Acknowledgements

-[Flask](https://flask.palletsprojects.com/en/3.0.x/): The web framework used to build the project.
+[Flask Framework](https://flask.palletsprojects.com/en/3.0.x/): web framework used to build the project.

-[Christian](https://github.com/christiangarcia0311): The creator and maintainer of this package.
+[Christian Garcia](https://github.com/christiangarcia0311): creator and maintainer of this package.